 We have risk assessed our relevant supply chains to identify the risk of any slavery and human trafficking occurred and have taken steps where a tangible risk is perceived to understand steps taken by the supplier to ensure that no slavery or human trafficking is taking place in its supply chain.
 This is something which is kept under review on an annual basis.

-The Begbies Traynor Group plc board of directors approved this statement on Thursday 2 July 2020.
+The Begbies Traynor Group plc board of directors and the Begbies Traynor (Central) LLP designated members approved this statement on Wednesday 30 June 2021.